 Tips for Creating Butterfly Container Gardens

 Give your butterflies a ready water source by placing a plant saucer full of moistened sand among the plants.
-They don’t need much water, and the sand will help to keep it from evaporating.
+They don’t need much water and the sand will help to keep them from evaporating.

-Different species of butterflies like to feed from plants of different heights.
+Different species of butterflies like to feed on plants of different heights.
 To ensure a large number of butterflies, put out a wide variety.
-You can fill a single large container with tall, vertical-growing plants in the back, shorter plants in the middle, and long, trailing plants draped over the side – or simply mimic the thriller, filler spiller effect.
+You can fill a single large container with tall, vertical-growing plants in the back, shorter plants in the middle, and long, trailing plants draped over the side– or simply mimic the thriller, filler, spiller effect.